hazyikmis/react_native_the_complete/README.md

 something like that it's not quite a statement that makes a lot of sense, again context is just about moving information and it doesn't necessarily entirely replace a library like say redux or something like that.

+The problem is: Whenever you want to define new context (new data to keep in Context and share it with children) you need to follow same process done in here:

+- create context,
+- create provider
+- define actions/dispatching
+- return/export context provider

+So, we can use a generic structure (as defined in createDataContext.js) to make it all